Tuesday, February 3, 2026

 Questions ..
 Where would you start?

 1 .
-How do you coach (improve) both net skills and the approach movements at the same time?
+Do you try to coach (improve) both net skills and the approach movements at the same time?

 2 .
-Do you separate movement and striking in your coaching?
+Or, do you separate movement and striking in your coaching?

 3 .
-How can you start part way through a complex stroke but still retain game like feelings and outcomes?
+Have you considered starting mid way though a complex stroke & movement but still retain game-like feelings and outcomes?

 These were all the questions I faced before I read this paper.
-Then I became more familiar with the theory and it’s aspects of ‘positive terminal reinforcement’ and ‘temporal patterning”.
+Then I became more familiar with the theory, and it’s aspects of ‘positive terminal reinforcement’.

 – – – – – – – – – – – – – – – – – –